 - A. In General.
-The School and the Charter Board shall operate at all times in accordance with all federal and state laws, local ordinances, regulations and Authorizer policies applicable to charter schools. - B. Maximum Enrollment.
+The School and the Charter Holder shall operate at all times in accordance with all federal and state laws, rules, regulations, local ordinances, and Authorizer policies applicable to public charter schools. - A. Maximum Enrollment.
 The maximum number of students who may be enrolled in the school will be determined by the Board each school year, no later than the annual meeting prior to that school year.
 The Board must also establish an enrollment deadline(s).
 The Charter Board may establish different enrollment caps for the general program or specific grade levels or programs.
 As defined in IDAPA 08.02.04 section 203.02, caps shall not be placed on special education or alternative programs.
 The enrollment cap(s) and/or deadline must be publicly posted as soon as reasonably possible after the Board makes its annual determination and remain posted for the remainder of the affected school year.
 Students shall be enrolled until the cap or deadline is reached, whichever occurs first.
-Thereafter, student applications will be accepted for enrollment during the following school year. - C. Enrollment Policy.
-The School shall make student recruitment, admissions, enrollment and retention decisions in a nondiscriminatory manner and without regard to race, color, creed, national origin, sex, marital status, religion, ancestry, disability or need for special education services.
+Thereafter, student applications will be accepted for enrollment during the following school year. - B. Equitable Enrollment Procedures.
+The School shall make student recruitment, admissions, enrollment, and retention decisions in a nondiscriminatory manner and without regard to race, color, creed, national origin, sex, marital status, religion, ancestry, disability or need for special education services.
 In no event may the School limit admission based on race, ethnicity, national origin, disability, gender, income level, athletic ability, or proficiency in the English language.
-If there are more applications to enroll in the charter school than there are spaces available, the charter school shall select students to attend using a random selection process that shall be publicly noticed and open to the public.
+If there are more applications to enroll in the School than there are spaces available, the School shall select students to attend using a random selection process that shall be publicly noticed and open to the public.

-- A. School Facilities.
-1965 S. Eagle Road, Meridian, ID 83642.
-The School shall provide reasonable notification to the Authorizer of any change in the location of its facilities. - B. Attendance Area.
-The School's primary attendance area is as follows: State of Idaho. - C. Staff.
-Instructional staff shall be certified teachers as provided by rule of the state board of education.
-All full-time staff members of the School will be covered by the public employee retirement system, federal social security, unemployment insurance, worker's compensation insurance, and health insurance. - D. Alignment with All Applicable Law.
+- i.
+Calendar.
+The School shall operate on a traditional nine-month calendar in which the last day of the regular term shall fall on or before June 30 - ii.
+The School will offer a summer school session for the purpose of acceleration and/or credit recovery. - C. School Facilities.
+The School shall operate at the following location(s): 1965 S. Eagle Road, Meridian, ID 83642.
+The School shall provide the Authorizer with facilities documentation, including occupancy permits, fire marshal reports, building inspection reports, and health department reports for any facility newly occupied by the School, and any remodeling or construction project for which such documentation is necessary in accordance with Authorizer policy and in accordance with law, rule, regulations, and authorizer policy. - D. Attendance Area.
+The School's primary attendance area shall be used for the purposes of determining applicability of this enrollment preference category.
+The School's primary attendance area is as follows: State of Idaho. - E. Staff.
+Instructional staff shall be certified as provided by rule of the State Board of Education.
+All full-time staff members of the School shall be covered by the Public Employee Retirement System of Idaho, federal social security, unemployment insurance, worker's compensation insurance, and health insurance. - F. Alignment with All Applicable Law.
 The School shall comply with all applicable federal and state laws, rules, and regulations.
 In the event any such laws, rules, or regulations are amended, the School shall be bound by any such amendment upon the effective date of said amendment.